The current 2024 presidential election odds make Donald Trump the clear favorite to return to the Oval Office.

 • A swing state is a key battleground that could vote either way in a US presidential election.
 A candidate must often prevail in key swing states to become the next US president.

 • You cannot legally bet on the 2024 US presidential election at US licensed sportsbooks.
-However, you can do so if you visit a country that permits politics betting, such as the UK.
+However, you can do so if you visit a country that permits politics betting, such as Canada or the UK.

 How Can I Bet on the US Presidential Election?

-That is unfortunate, as politics betting is legal and extremely popular in some European countries.
+That is unfortunate, as political betting is legal and extremely popular in some European countries.
 Many of the leading U.S. sports betting operators offer odds on U.S politics in other countries such as the UK.

 Examples include Bet365 and 888 Sport, along with BetMGM co-owner Entain – which runs Ladbrokes and Coral – and FanDuel owner Flutter Entertainment, which offers a wealth of exciting presidential election odds via sites such as Betfair, Paddy Power and SkyBet.